stackhpc/ansible-role-cluster-nfs/README.md

 `nfs_disk_location` is the target path to the disk.

+`nfs_server` is the name or address of the nfs server.

-`nfs_export` is the path to exported filesystem mountpoint on the nfs server.
+`nfs_export` is the path of the exported filesystem mountpoint on the nfs server.

 `nfs_client_mnt_point` is the path to the mountpoint on the nfs clients.

 `nfs_client_mnt_options` allows passing mount options to the NFS client.

+If filesystem creation is not required then `nfs_fstype` and `nfs_disk_location` can be omitted.

 Dependencies
 ------------